dkoscica/MobileAppsCourse/Lab2/README.md

     * the **inputType** must be **textPassword**

 ## 3. Form validation
-Goal of this task is to implement validation with a TextWatcher to enable field validation during typing.
+Goal of this task is to implement validation with a TextWatcher to enable field validation during typing.</br>
+The max point value for this task is **2 points**.

 ### Documentation
 * https://developer.android.com/guide/topics/ui/notifiers/toasts